ptdewey/resume-builder/README.md

 Resume builder is configured through the use of a lua file, an example of which can be found in [examples/contents.lua](./examples/contents.lua).

+NOTE: Naming optional tables can cause entries to be out of the specified order

 ```lua
 local resume = {}